Debian/apt/README.md

 and you are therefore encouraged to write patches in this style.
 Your editor can surely help you with this, for vim the settings would be `setlocal shiftwidth=3 noexpandtab tabstop=8`
-(the later two are the default configuration and could therefore be omitted).
+(the latter two are the default configuration and could therefore be omitted).

 ### Translations